lcdm-uiuc/cs199-fa17/MPs/MP2/README.md

 `ARTICLE_NAME LINK_COUNT`

 ### Suggested Workflow
-We also include the data files for this lab in our normal non-HDFS file system for your use.
+We also include the data files for this MP in our normal non-HDFS file system for your use.
 You can find them in `/mnt/datasetvolume`

 1. Write your map/reduce and test it with regular unix commands: